 Unlike other addictive substances, there is no approved medication for treating methamphetamine addiction or methamphetamine overdose.
 Some side effects of methamphetamine abuse are irreversible, and the withdrawal process is typically unaided.
 A recent increase in methamphetamine overdose fatalities illustrates the real danger of this stimulant.
 According to the National Institute on Drug Abuse, approximately 15% of all drug overdose deaths involved methamphetamine in recent years.

 How Addictive is Meth?

 Methamphetamine is one of the most addictive drugs in the world.
-So addictive that Methamphetamine addiction can occur after just one use.
+It is so addictive that methamphetamine addiction can occur after just one use.
 The flood of dopamine during meth use is responsible for the rush users feel, and the sensation is hard to stop wanting to repeat.
 Many individuals become addicted to meth due to the way it boosts performance, increases feelings of satisfaction, and energizes.

 Before long-term damage is visible, many people have already become addicted.
-When a person uses meth more and more, the euphoric feelings associated with the high become less and less frequent, leading them to consume larger amounts.
+When a person uses meth more often, the euphoric feelings associated with the high become less frequent, leading them to consume larger amounts.
 A tolerance to methamphetamine is growing throughout this period, in addition to the body’s ability to tolerate bigger and bigger amounts of the chemicals.